Guided quantum walk: Combinatorial Optimization Problems

-often in the form of the approximation ratio $r\left(\Psi\right) = E_{\Psi} / E_{max}$, where $E_{max}=\max_{z} E_{z}$.
-Note that smaller approximation ratios are supposed to represent better solutions.
-However, $r$ is often not able to capture the 'quality' of the produced quantum state $\ket{\Psi}$, that is the distribution of the measurement probabilities w.r.t. the energies of the valid states.
+We emphasize, however, that the approximation ratio $r$ in \equref{eq:<H_C>} is often not able to capture the 'quality' of the produced quantum state $\ket{\Psi}$, that is the distribution of the measurement probabilities w.r.t.~the energies of the valid states.
 This is because $r$ considers not only the set of valid states (which we are generally interested in) but also the set of invalid states (i.e.~states that violate at least one constraint and may shift $E_{max}$ arbitrarily).
 For the problems under investigation, the latter correspond to the majority of states, covering $\geq 95\%$ of the total energy range.
 Hence, comparing the approximation ratio between different quantum optimization algorithms does not necessarily compare their ability to produce 'good' approximate solutions, as a final state with a large value of $r$ might still provide valid states near the optimal solution with higher probability than a different state of smaller $r$ value.